tufstraka/pps/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/tufstraka/pps)

+It will automatically start a postgreSQL database in the background on port 5432, all you have to do is set up a username and password.

-go to the terminal and run the following commands to set up the environment then install the necessary dependencies
+go to the terminal and run the following commands to set up the environment then install the necessary dependencies then skip to Step 2 under local setuo

 ```sh
 unset PGHOSTADDR